Trump Pressures Senate to Deliver on Obamacare Replacement

 Sen. John McCain, whose surgery for a blood clot above his eye caused McConnell to delay the vote originally planned for this week, said in a statement on Monday that Congress should not “repeat the original mistakes that led to Obamacare’s failure.”

-“The Congress must now return to regular order, hold hearings, receive input from members of both parties and heed the recommendations of our nation’s governors so that we can produce a bill that finally provides Americans with access to quality and affordable health care,” McCain said the statement.
+“The Congress must now return to regular order, hold hearings, receive input from members of both parties and heed the recommendations of our nation’s governors so that we can produce a bill that finally provides Americans with access to quality and affordable health care,” McCain said in the statement.